 A rockin’ New Year’s Eve party doesn’t have to be expensive.
-With a little planning and creativity, you can throw a cheap, yet awesome, end-of-the-year bash that your friends will remember for years.
+With a little planning and creativity, you can throw a cheap, awesome end-of-the-year bash that your friends will remember for years.

-Here are 10 tips for welcoming in 2016 with frugal flair.
+Here are nine tips for welcoming in 2019 with frugal flair.

 Tip 1: Host it at home

 No need to go out and rent a space for your party.
-Hosting at your house or apartment is not only cheap, it’s also more comfortable for both you and your guests.
+Hosting the gathering at your house or apartment is not only cheap, but also more comfortable for everyone.

 Tip 2: Keep it cozy